MeganMarziali/p8105_hw3_mem2371/hw3.md

                                       "Friday",
                                       "Saturday",
                                       "Sunday")),
-    activity = as.integer(activity)
+    minute = as.integer(minute)
   )
 ```

 This dataset includes accelerometer data collected from a 65 year old
 patient.
+Observations correspond to activity counts over the course of
-The variables included are week, day\_id, day, activity,
+24 hours.
+The variables included are week, day\_id, day, minute,
-measures, day\_type.
-There are a total of 50400 rows and 6 columns.
-The
+activity\_count, day\_type.
+There are a total of 50400 rows and 6
-total number of **activity** measurements taken is 1440.
-Measurements
+columns.
+Activity counts were taken every minute of the day, for a total
-were taken every Monday, Tuesday, Wednesday, Thursday, Friday, Saturday,
+of 1440 minutes.
+Measurements were taken every Monday, Tuesday,
-Sunday, for a total of 5 weeks and 35 days.
+Wednesday, Thursday, Friday, Saturday, Sunday, for a total of 5 weeks
+and 35 days.

-The value of the accelerometer readings as per the **measures** variable
+The value of the accelerometer readings as per the activity\_count
-ranges from 1 to 8982.
-The mean of the accelerometer readings is
+variable ranges from 1 to 8982.
+The mean of the accelerometer readings
-267.0440592, with a standard deviation of 443.1575016.
-The median is 74,
+is 267.0440592, with a standard deviation of 443.1575016.
+The median is
-with an IQR of 363.
+74, with an IQR of 363.

 ### Aggregating data